 Structured data is the opposite of unstructured data, in that it refers to information where the content does have a pre-defined form and is generally in the form of ‘databases’, for example financial & accounting systems and customer relationship management systems.

 A hybrid of structured and unstructured data, referred to as semi-structured data, can also be prevalent within an organisation.
 This is where the content tends to be unstructured, but it is bound by a more solid structure.
-A typical example of this would be chat or instant messenger messages – which are becoming more widely used and pertinent in certain industries, and therefore should not be overlooked.
+A typical example of this would be chat or instant messenger messages, which are becoming more widely used and pertinent in certain industries, and which therefore should not be overlooked.

 Social data refers to data that is shared publicly or shared within a more restricted context, e.g. within an organisation or a circle of ‘friends’.
 Social data is stored within a central repository and includes not only the content but also information that is linked to this content, such as ‘shares’, ‘likes’, location, time posted, etc. Although the most recognisable sources will be external to an organisation (e.g. Facebook, LinkedIn, etc.), organisations are introducing these technologies internally and thus they need to be appropriately considered.